Tristan-Lewis/Pokedex/README.md

 # Pokedex web app

-This retro themed javascript web app allows you navigate a list of the original 151 pokemon, and view modals containing information dynamically pulled from an API.
+This retro themed javascript web app allows you navigate a list of the original 151 pokemon and view modals containing information dynamically pulled from an API.

 This project is currently deployed on [GitHub Pages](https://majestysfiend.github.io/Pokedex/)